Digital Marketing 5 min read

-With information on your competition’s top ads, traffic sources, ad networks, and more, this tool lets you build a snapshot view of their strategy and performance.
-Aside from revealing the top-performing creatives in your market and niche, WhatRunsWhere lets you: track top ads, including text, display, banner, and mobile, as well as segment large brands and affiliate campaigns.
+With information on your competition’s top ads, traffic sources, ad networks, and more, WhatRunsWhere lets you build a snapshot view of their strategy and performance.
+Aside from revealing the top-performing creatives in your market and niche, WhatRunsWhere lets you track top ads, including text, display, banner, and mobile, as well as segment large brands and affiliate campaigns.

 A tool developed by HootSuite, AdsEspresso lets you support campaign creation across Facebook, Instagram, and Google AdWords networks.
 Aside from managing networks in one place, you can analyze how your campaigns are doing; the monitored metrics and level of analytics granularity are totally up to you to determine.
-And you can send e-mail to run campaigns by your clients, bosses, legal departments, or anyone else who needs to sign off on them.
-Its A/B test feature is also peerless in that you can create and run split tests in bulk instead of individually--a massive time-saver!
+You can also send email to run campaigns by your clients, bosses, legal departments, or anyone else who needs to sign off on them.
+Its A/B test feature is also peerless in that you can create and run split tests in bulk instead of individually–a massive time-saver!

 A middle ground between SpyFu and KeywordSpy, SEMrush provides keyword and ad copy intelligence from campaigns on Google or Bing, but not on Yahoo!.
 It also includes digital marketing features that show the top paid competitors for a particular keyword, how long an ad has been running, the use of high-volume or long-tail keywords among other players, as well as look for keywords that are less difficult to target or ones with less competition.
 Of course, PPC isn’t all this tool’s good for; it’s an all-in-one marketing solution that can be used to perform technical SEO checks.